 Google reviews are the most reliable signal of a company's actual performance.
 A company with 150+ reviews at 4.7 stars is far more trustworthy than one with 10 reviews at 5.0.
 Read the most recent reviews specifically — look for mentions of punctuality, honest pricing, and whether the repair held up over time.
 Nick's currently holds 177+ Google reviews with a 4.7-star average.

 Any reputable company in Toronto will charge a diagnostic fee — this covers the technician's time to visit your home and identify the problem.
 A fair range is $50–$100.
-The key is that the fee should be stated clearly before you book, and credited toward the repair cost if you proceed.
-Nick's charges $65, which is credited toward any repair.
+The key is that the fee should be stated clearly before you book, and cost if you proceed.
+Nick's charges $89, which is.
 If a company doesn't mention a diagnostic fee at all, it'll likely appear on your bill in a less transparent way.

 Warranty on Repairs (90-Day Minimum)